typro-type-propagation/TyPro-CFI/README.md

 In a **native** environment, use the configuration file from the `scripts` directory.
 Create a symlink named `typro_build` in SPEC's root, pointing to a build directory of TyPro.
+For MUSL libc, check out [scripts/spec-clang-lto-o3-typro-musl.cfg](scripts/spec-clang-lto-o3-typro-musl.cfg) and [scripts/spec-clang-lto-o3-typro-musl-dynamic.cfg](scripts/spec-clang-lto-o3-typro-musl-dynamic.cfg).
+You have to patch the path to the compiler and sysroot, search for `/typro`.

 ## Testing example programs